Askat Zhantursynov: Professional career

 On December 18, 2021, Zantursynov had his six fight in his professional career in the capital of Kazakhstan, Nur-Sultan.
 His opponent was Surat Garayev from Azerbaijan.
 By unanimous decision of the judges Zantursynov lost this fight.
-Due to the injury received in the middle of the fight (according to commentators Zhantursynov fought with a broken nose - because his face was constantly flooded with blood), the fight was interrupted 3 times for medical examination of Askat.
+Due to the injury received in the middle of the fight (according to commentators Zhantursynov fought with a broken nose – because his face was constantly flooded with blood), the fight was interrupted 3 times for medical examination of Askat.

 Askat had his seventh professional fight against the Turk Serdar Sirin on April 30, 2023, at the Mustafa Oncel Sports Complex, Istanbul, Turkey.
 The fight ended with Askat's victory by TKO in the second round.

 On January 31, 2024, in Baku (Azerbaijan), Askat Zhantursynov won his 8th professional fight.
 The fight with his opponent from Pakistan, Qamber Ali Hamdani, ended already on the 12th second of the first round by technical knockout.

 The 9th professional fight took place on August 4, 2024, in Istanbul against the Turkish boxer Furkan Erturk.
 The fight ended with Askat's victory and a technical knockout of his opponent in the second round.

 On March 29, 2025, at the World Siam Stadium in Bangkok, Thailand, Askat fought his 10th professional fight.
 His opponent, Weerapat Kamlangwai from Thailand, was defeated by knockout in the 4th round, securing another victory for Askat.

 The 11th professional fight took place on September 27, 2025, again at the World Siam Stadium in Bangkok, Thailand.
-His opponent, Thoesdak Sinam / Singmanatsak Gym from Thailand, was defeated by technical knockout in the 3th round, securing 10th victory for Askat.
+His opponent, Thoesdak Sinam / Singmanatsak Gym from Thailand, was defeated by technical knockout in the 3rd round, securing 10th victory for Askat.

+On Januar 29, 2026, again at the World Siam Stadium in Bangkok, Thailand, Askat fought his 12th professional fight.
+His opponent from Thailand, Apisit Sangmuang, was defeated by technical knockout in the 2nd round.